NdyGen/blog/_agent_config/author_prompt.md

 - For the date in the front matter:
   - Always publish on Wednesday.
 If today is not a Wednesday, use the next Wednesday’s date.
   - Format: YYYY-MM-DD
+- All quotes in the article must be escaped (e.g. preceeded with a backslash '\') so that we can put the whole article in a JSON string later.

 ## 📋 Content Guidelines